 Home matches NAC Breda

 In 1996, the football club opened this new stadium.
-It was then called the 'Fujifilm Stadium'.
-In 2006, the stadium was given a new name, in tribute to club icon Antoon (Rat) Verlegh (1896-1960).
-Rat Verlegh was associated with NAC as a player, coach, board member, and honorary chairman.
+It was then still called the 'Fujifilm Stadium'.
+In 2006, the stadium was given a new name in honour of club icon Antoon (Rat) Verlegh (1896-1960).
+Rat Verlegh was affiliated with NAC as a player, coach, director, and honorary chairman.

 The stadium has been expanded several times, and since the last renovation (2024-2025), it has a capacity of 20,500 spectators.